basho/basho_docs/content/riak/ts/1.4.0/index.md

 [download]: downloads/
 [installing]: setup/installing/
 [learnabout]: learn-about/
+[querying]: using/querying/
+[supported clients]: developing/

 Riak TS is a distributed NoSQL key/value store optimized for time series data.
 With TS, you can associate a number of data points with a specific point in time.
-Time quantization says “group data by 15 minute clumps, or 10 second clumps, or 60 day clumps” depending on how quickly your time series data come in and how you need to analyze them.
-For example, you can store humidity and temperature readings from a meter together.
+TS uses discrete slices of time to co-locate data.
+For example, humidity and temperature readings from a meter reported during the same slice of time will be stored together on disk.

 Riak TS uses tables defined according to a schema for each coherent group of data.
 This allows for both flexibility, in terms of collecting many different